 If you are a Victoria Police officer or an Australian Federal Police (AFP) officer, you are exempt from the Check.

-However, if you are suspended or dismissed from the police force, you are no longer exempt and must apply for a Check.
+However, if you are suspended or dismissed from Victoria Police or the AFP, you are no longer exempt and must apply for a Check.
 You must, in writing, notify every organisation that engages you in child-related work within seven days of being suspended or dismissed.

 Example: Roger is an AFP officer who volunteers at an under-15s hockey club.
 He does not need a Check.